 SAT/ACT Workshops for College-Bound Students

 Free SAT/ACT preparation classes are offered throughout the year at regional libraries for up to 450 high school sophomores and juniors.
 In addition, workshops on financial aid and college application essay writing are also offered, helping to better prepare college-bound students and their families for the college application and acceptance process.
 For a listing of classes, click here.
-For the 2017/18 schedule, please click here.

 The StoryBook Festival is designed to get children, and their families, hooked on reading by bringing books to life for young minds.
 Festival activities include the interactive Fantasy Forest; nationally recognized storytellers and performance groups on four stages, arts & crafts table, free book give-away to the first 1,000 children and so much more fun to see and do.